Lubrum/BI-and-DW-in-Agrarian-Sector/README.md

 # Papers Citations + Authors Most Cited

 First, we load the needed data.
-We have four atributes for each paper: the paper number, paper title, paper citations and citations of most cited author.
+We have four attributes for each paper: the paper ID, paper title, paper citations and citations of most cited author.
 Then we use **ggplot**.
 We highlight the fact of using Pareto Principle in **geom_vline** and **geom_hline**.
 We highlight the 20% most important papers regarding to citations and citations of most cited authors.
 ```R
 citations_x_authors = read.csv("spreadsheet/citations_x_authors.csv",sep=";", stringsAsFactors=FALSE)